SIREN and SIRET numbers explained: what you need to know

 SIREN (Système d'Identification du Répertoire des Entreprises) is a unique 9-digit identifier assigned to each business or individual operating a business in France.
 It is managed by INSEE (French National Institute of Statistics and Economic Studies).

-SIREN = 9 chiffres
+SIREN = 9 digits

 Unique and permanent format for the entire lifetime of the business